Sakura-IT/SonnetAmiga/README.md

   Needs a PMC to PCI card with 3.3V regulator.
 - Motorola PrPMC800 card with Harrier chip-set and 256MB SDRAM on-board.
   Also needs a PMC to PCI card with 3.3V regulator and enough Amps.
+- BigFoot Killer NIC M1 with 400MHz e300 core and 64MB on-board

 # Software

-- Elbox' pci.library 13.5+ required.
+- Elbox' pci.library 13.6+ required.
 - THOR's mmulib package recommended.

 # Building